YolfTypo3/SavLibraryKickstarterExamples/sav_library_kickstarter/Documentation/Introduction/Index.rst

 .. important::

-   - The old "sav\_library" extension which is now obsolete and the code generation for this extension was removed.
+   - The old "sav\_library" extension is now obsolete and the code generation for this extension was removed.

    - The compatibility with TYPO3 4.5 was removed.